Crochet Washcloth: 5 Easy Spa-Ready Patterns

 What is the best yarn for a crochet washcloth?

-The best yarn for a crochet washcloth is 100% cotton in worsted weight.
-Cotton is absorbent, durable, and safe for hot water.
+The best yarn is 100% cotton in worsted weight, absorbent, durable, and safe for hot water.
 Top brands include Lily Sugar’n Cream, Peaches & Creme, and Dishie by We Crochet.
-Avoid acrylic yarn because it does not absorb water and can melt when exposed to heat.
+Skip acrylic, since it doesn’t absorb water and can melt with heat.

 How long does it take to crochet a washcloth?

-Most beginners can complete a simple crochet washcloth in 45 to 60 minutes.
-More experienced crocheters often finish one in 30 minutes or less.
-The time depends on the stitch pattern you choose and your personal working speed.
+Most beginners finish a simple washcloth in 45 to 60 minutes; experienced crocheters often in 30 or less.
+It depends on the stitch pattern and your working speed.

 Can I sell crochet washcloths I make from free patterns?